-The internet you see today is expanding at a great pace.
-It is expanding so fast that you can’t even imagine.
-Since the dawn of Internet, the number of websites has gone up drastically and so has the amount of data stored on the web.
+The internet you see today is expanding faster than you can imagine.
+Since the dawn of the Internet, the number of websites has gone up drastically and so has the amount of data stored on the web.

 Facts About The Internet